-- Familiarize yourself with the five modules of learning included in this guide. - Host the discussion in a neutral location where all attendees feel comfortable. - Break the audience into small groups at tables or other convenient areas before the screening. - After the screening, facilitate groups through the five learning modules followed by discussion questions.
+- Watch the film and familiarize yourself with the questions and information in this guide. - Break the officers into small groups at tables or other convenient areas before the screening. - After the screening, facilitate groups through the discussion questions.
 Be clear about the time allotted for discussions and answering questions.

-Officer Ron Cockrell speaks to students at an assembly at Central Middle School.
+Officer Ron Cockrell with Principal Chaketa Riddle of Central Middle School.

-Learning Modules to Help Understand School Resource Officers
+Activities to Help Understand School Resource Officers